Viasat/nhd/README.md

 ## More Documentation!
 More documentation is needed for debugging issues, deploying pods, and determing whether the resource utilization is correct.

-## PCIe Testing
-PCIe topology will be supported soon.
-We ran into issues with our test environment, making it difficult to prove this is working as expected on multiple types of topologies.

 ## Common config format
 A common configuration format published by the pods as a ConfigMap will leave the application-specific knowledge out of NHD.